22 Plants That Are Poisonous for Cats

 Toxic components: Insoluble calcium oxalates

-It’s leafy and exotic-looking, so it’s no wonder that the alocasia is such a popular houseplant.
+It’s leafy and exotic-looking, so it’s no wonder the alocasia is such a popular houseplant.
 Unfortunately, it’s a no-go if you have a cat because it contains insoluble calcium oxalates that cause kidney failure, notes the ASPCA.

 Swap it: The calathea medallion offers the same tropical vibes and rich green foliage that the alocasia does, but it’s completely safe for your kitty.
 It is also a low-maintenance plant that even those without a green thumb can keep healthy.
+By the way, this is what’s going on with brown tips on your plant’s leaves.

 Toxic components: Disulfides